A heat pump can help you reduce your carbon footprint.

 High efficiency, lower emissions

-High-efficiency ccASHPs can help you and your family reduce your greenhouse gas emissions.
-Significantly lower energy usage in the winter and summer will contribute to reducing your carbon footprint.
-Of course, if you green 100% of your electricity through our Green Powered program, then there are no emissions when you use ccASHPs!
+High-efficiency heat pumps can help you and your family reduce your greenhouse gas emissions.
+Of course, if you green 100% of your electricity through our Green Powered program, then there are no emissions when you use heat pumps!

-If you're used to hearing radiators creak in the winter and using loud window air conditioning units to cool off in the summer, ccASHPs will be noticeably quieter while still providing reliable heating and cooling.
+If you're used to hearing radiators creak in the winter and using loud window air conditioning units to cool off in the summer, heat pumps will be noticeably quieter.

 Air quality and safety